libretro/docs/docs/development/shader/slang-shaders.md

 This allows fine-grained control over how out-of-bounds texture sampling behaves for each stage or lookup texture.
 For most shader passes, the default `clamp_to_border` is safe, but for effects like tiling or seamless wrapping, `repeat` or `mirrored_repeat` may be preferred.
 When compositing external textures, especially with alpha channels, `clamp_to_border` may have unexpected results near edges, and `clamp_to_edge` may be preferred.

-From a practical standpoint, `clamp_to_border` is the sanest choice for filtering, while `clamp_to_edge` is the sanest choice for compositing.
+From a practical standpoint, `clamp_to_border` is generally the most robust choice for filtering, while `clamp_to_edge` is generally the most robust choice for compositing.

 ### Runtime Resizing of Textures and Framebuffers